devops329/devops/instruction/deliverable8Metrics/deliverable8Metrics.md

    ![alt text](shareWarning.png)

-1. Enable the settings to allow people to change the time range and display annotations. **You must enable** this ability so that the TAs can grade your work.
+1. Enable the settings to allow people to change the time range and display annotations. **You must enable** this ability so that the reviews can examine your work.

    ![alt text](shareSettings.png)

 1. Copy the external link.
-1. Test the link by opening an incognito window and view the link.
+1. Open an **incognito window** and test the link to make sure it renders the dashboard with the correct time range.

 ![alt text](fullDashboard.png)

 > [!IMPORTANT]
 >
-> The time-range makes it easier for the TA to grade your work.
-Without the time range, the TA may not be able to correctly evaluate your work.
+> The time-range makes it possible for the reviewer to grade your work.
+Without the time range, your submission may be rejected.

 ## ⭐ Deliverable